 You should:

-• Outline how monitoring will occur, when it will occur, how reviews and feedback are conducted, and how risk exposures are identified and mitigated.
+- Outline how vendor risk monitoring will occur, when it will occur, how reviews and feedback will be conducted, and how risk exposures will be identified and mitigated.

 Read our guide on how to select a third-party risk management framework.